|Why is aspirin so toxic? How do cats become poisoned? Symptoms Diagnosis Treatment Avoidance|

-Complete blood count – To check white and red blood cell count.
+- Complete blood count – To check white and red blood cell count.
 Anemia, Heinz bodies, and thrombocytopenia may be noted.

-Urinalysis – To determine how concentrated the urine is which can help to evaluate kidney function.
+- Urinalysis – To determine how concentrated the urine is which can help to evaluate kidney function.

 Prompt diagnosis and treatment are vital if your cat is to recover from aspirin poisoning.
 There is no antidote, the goal of treatment is to remove the drug from the body and offer supportive care.
-Treatment will include:

-Re-establish hydration and electrolyte balance with the administration of intravenous fluids.
+- Re-establish hydration and electrolyte balance with the administration of intravenous fluids.
 This also helps the kidneys to flush the toxin out of the body via the urine (known as diuresis).
 Furosemide may be administered to enhance this.

-Sodium bicarbonate will be administered intravenously to correct metabolic acidosis and alkalinize the urine, treatment with sodium bicarbonate can lead to hypokalemia (potassium deficiency) and therefore should be administered carefully with frequent monitoring of urine or blood pH.
+- Sodium bicarbonate will be administered intravenously to correct metabolic acidosis and alkalinize the urine, treatment with sodium bicarbonate can lead to hypokalemia (potassium deficiency) and therefore should be administered carefully with frequent monitoring of urine or blood pH.

 The prognosis is favourable if treatment commences prior to the onset of symptoms, otherwise, it is poor.

-Always follow your veterinarian’s directions to the letter.
+- Always follow your veterinarian’s directions to the letter.

-Have one member of the household responsible for administering medication so that your cat isn’t accidentally medicated twice.
+- Have one member of the household responsible for administering medication so that your cat isn’t accidentally medicated twice.

-Keep all medications away from cats and children.
+- Keep all medications away from cats and children.

-Don’t store human and pet medications together.
+- Don’t store human and pet medications together.

-If you suspect your cat has had aspirin, take him to the veterinarian immediately.
+- If you suspect your cat has had aspirin, take him to the veterinarian immediately.

 Aspirin can be used in very small doses to prevent blood clots, reduce fever and relieve pain but only under strict veterinary supervision.
 It is absolutely vital that cat owners do not self-medicate their cat, particularly aspirin because this will most likely have lethal consequences for the cat.

 The safe dose for cats is 10mg/kg every 48 hours.
-Aspirin should be used with caution in cats with liver or kidney disease, gastric ulcers, coagulation disorders, asthma, pregnancy, in kittens or senior cats.
+Use with caution in cats with liver or kidney disease, gastric ulcers, coagulation disorders, asthma, pregnancy, in kittens or senior cats.